Unified.to

 Built for AI (MCP + tool execution)

-• MCP server exposes integrations as callable tools
+• MCP server makes integrations available as callable tools

 Where it fits